bajadda1/go-game-using-C/README.md

-#Go Game in C
+# Go Game in C
 Welcome to our Go game implementation in C!
 This project brings the intricate strategies and simplicity of the classic game of Go to your console.
 Whether you're a seasoned player or just starting out, our text-based interface offers an engaging way to play against a friend or challenge our AI opponent.

-##Features
+## Features
--Text-Based Interface: Enjoy a clean and intuitive interface right in your console.
+- Text-Based Interface: Enjoy a clean and intuitive interface right in your console.
--Player Versus Player: Challenge your friends to a game and showcase your Go skills.
+- Player Versus Player: Challenge your friends to a game and showcase your Go skills.
--Player Versus AI: Test your strategies against our simple AI opponent.
+- Player Versus AI: Test your strategies against our simple AI opponent.
 -Rules Implemented:
 --KO Rules: Prevent repeating board states with our implementation of the KO rule.
 --Capture :Ensure captured stones are removed according to the player rule